smacoh/LoL_Analysis/README.md

   frameborder="0"
 ></iframe>

 The chance of getting the observed test statistic is clearly rare under the null hypothesis.
 The resulting p-value is 0.00.
-Therefore, I reject the null hypothesis that the
+Therefore, I reject the null hypothesis that the the two groups come from the same distribution.
+This means that teams that kill the first Baron are more likely to win games than teams that did not kill the first Baron.

+---

+## Framing a Prediction Problem

+Knowing how important objectives are to winning in League of Legends, I wanted to predict the results of a game using information about objectives captured.
+To achieve this, I built a classification model.
+The prediction problem I want to answer is: **Predict if a team will win or lose a game**.
+Since there are only two possible outcomes, win or lose, I am performing binary classification.
+The response variable is `result`, as this is the variable containing information about whether a team won or lost, which is what I am trying to predict.
+The metric I am using to evaluate my model is accuracy, as there is no class imbalance as `result` is perfectly evenly distributed, with 50% wins and 50% losses.
+Therefore, accuracy is a valid evaluation metric and another metric is not needed.
+At the time of prediction, all of the columns in my cleaned DataFrame are known because they are all statistics that can be gathered at any point during the game.
+In other words, none of the values are missing or unable to be obtained during any point of the game.

+---

+## Baseline Model